 - Complementary bonus categories: With one Sapphire card and one or two Freedom cards in your wallet, you'll have the chance to earn bonus rewards on more spending categories than you could with one card.
 Simply use each card for its respective bonus categories to rack up more points.

 - Varying perks: The Sapphire cards offer a lot more benefits than the Freedom cards, but they're mostly travel-focused, while the Freedom cards offer a better rewards rate on many everyday purchases.
 By combining cards, you'll have access to more of these rewards, perks and protections than you would with just one card.

 Of course, getting and using multiple credit cards may not be the right choice for everyone, especially if you've had issues with credit card debt in the past.
 But if you pay your bills on time and in full every month and can manage multiple accounts, the upside is significant.

 Which Chase Cards Should I Have in My Wallet to Maximize Rewards?

 To achieve maximum earning and redemption potential with your Chase cards, you'll want to have at least one Chase Sapphire card, which offers extra rewards for travel and dining, and one Chase Freedom card, which helps you earn amplified rewards for general purchases.
-This strategy allows you to maximize your point earnings—and get an extra bonus when you redeem your rewards through the Ultimate Rewards portal.

 How to Get a Chase Credit Card